- Yes ONTAP supports Kerberos authentication requests across forest trusts

-The following illustration has detailed description of the Kerberos authentication process, using running Windows 2000 Professional, Windows XP Professional, Windows 2000 Server, or a member of the Windows Server 2003 family attempt to access resources from another computer located in a different forest.
+The following illustration has detailed description of the Kerberos authentication process for users running a Windows client attempting to access resources from another computer located in a different forest.

 - User1 logs on to Workstation1 using credentials from the europe.corp.goodstorage.com domain.

 - The user then attempts to access a shared resource on Filer1 located in the usa.corp.nicestorage.com forest.

 - Workstation1 contacts the Kerberos Key Distribution Center (KDC) on a domain controller in its domain (ChildDC1) and requests a service ticket for the Filer1 SPN.

 - ChildDC1 does not find the SPN in its domain database and queries the global catalog to see if any domain in the goodstorage.com forest contains this SPN.

 - As a global catalog is limited to its own forest, the SPN is not found.

 - The global catalog then checks its database for information about any forest trusts that are established with its forest, and, if found, compares the name suffixes listed in the forest trust's trusted domain object (TDO) with the suffix of the target SPN to find a match.

 - Once a match is found, the global catalog provides a routing hint back to ChildDC1.